mROS-base/mros2-mbed/README.md

   - or, `ros2 run mros2_pub_pose pub_node`

 ## Generating header files for custom MsgTypes

-_Note: This feature is still in progress.
-We plan to improve usability for this procedure._

 You can use almost any [built-in-types in ROS 2](https://docs.ros.org/en/rolling/Concepts/About-ROS-Interfaces.html#field-types) on the embedded device.